RELATIONSHIPS HAVE THE GREATEST POTENTIAL FOR

 So best to keep sex out of courtship, since it clouds your search for your perfect ‘soul mate’.

-THEN, the happy smiley atmosphere is lost and it is difficult to get it back. – An argument often ensues, or at least a sullen silence.
+THEN, the happy smiley atmosphere is lost and it is difficult to get it back.
+An argument usually ensues, or at least a sullen silence.
 So always watch out for ‘The Accuser’ entering your conversations, and try to stop immediately the negative direction, before the day is spoiled.

 In the Bible, Jesus called the devil ‘The Accuser’ as a warning - so we would more readily identify when he was at work, trying to cause division and unforgiveness between people.